jordibc/lnedit/README.md

 If it links to a directory, it will create it and make links to all its contents.

-If it links to a file deep in a hierarchy like:
+If it links to a file deep in a directory hierarchy like:
 ```
 remotedir/blabla/interestingfile
 ```
-it will re-create the whole hierarchy and finally copy the target file.
+it will re-create the whole directory hierarchy and finally copy the target file.

 Rationale